Shadow Man (song): Toy version

 Almost thirty years later, Bowie re-recorded "Shadow Man" during the sessions for the Toy project between July and October 2000, along with other tracks he wrote and recorded between 1964 and 1971, including "Conversation Piece".
 The lineup consisted of the members of Bowie's then-touring band: guitarist Earl Slick, bassist Gail Ann Dorsey, pianist Mike Garson, musician Mark Plati and drummer Sterling Campbell.
 With co-production from Bowie and Plati, the band rehearsed the songs at Sear Sound Studios in New York City before recording them as live tracks.
 Plati stated that he refused to listen to Bowie's original recordings of the tracks, so to prevent the originals from influencing his playing on the new versions.
 Overdubs were recorded at New York's Looking Glass Studios.
 For "Shadow Man", Bowie slowed the tempo down and added a string section arranged by Visconti, giving it, in O'Leary's words, "a dreamy, languid atmosphere".

 Toy was initially intended for release in March 2001, before it was shelved by EMI/Virgin due to financial issues.
 So, Bowie departed the label and recorded his next album Heathen (2002).
 The remake of "Shadow Man" subsequently appeared as on some formats of the "Slow Burn" single in 2002 and as a B-side of "Everyone Says 'Hi'" in the UK.
 In 2006, Garson posted a different mix on his MySpace page, featuring brighter acoustic guitar and different vocal effects.
 Yet another mix was leaked online in March 2011, attracting media attention.
 In his book The Complete David Bowie, Pegg praises the Toy remake as "outstanding" and for Bowie's vocal performance, summarising: "After thirty years in the wilderness, 'Shadow Man' was brought to fruition in one of the most beautiful recordings of Bowie's career."
 Meanwhile, author Paul Trynka describes the track as "a near masterpiece": an "obscure, largely forgotten work [that] illustrated the quality and breadth of the song catalogue [Bowie had] built up over the 35 years."
 Mojo magazine also listed the Toy recording as Bowie's 71st best song in 2015.

 On 29 September 2021, Warner Music Group announced that Toy would get an official release on 26 November as part of the box set Brilliant Adventure (1992–2001) through ISO and Parlophone.
 A separate deluxe edition, titled Toy:Box, was released on 7 January 2022, containing two new mixes of the song: an "alternative mix" and an "Unplugged and Somewhat Slightly Electric" mix, featuring new guitar parts by Plati and Slick.
 The "Unplugged and Somewhat Slightly Electric" mix of "Shadow Man" was released as a single on streaming services on 6 January.
 Reviewing Toy, The Guardian's Alexis Petridis praised "Shadow Man" as one of the album's highlights, calling it "an impossibly beautiful piano ballad".
 In The Independent, Brown declared Bowie's vocal performance the album's "most theatrical", further calling it "wolflike".
-Before its official release, Mojo magazine listed the Toy version as Bowie's 71st best song in 2015.